terminalnode/MrFreeze-old/README.md

 * **!ink**       - Attempt to bring the ink look-up used on r/fountainpens to discord.

 ### Under the hoood stuff
-* **!vote** needs a lookover and regex update for custom emoji as the current solution is bit of a hack.
 * Error handling for unregistered commands.
 * Some way of checking that the antarctica role has the correct settings in all channels.
 * Add option for **!ban** to be time specific.